More about Harbour Street

 More about Hidden Depths

-Read the book for a sneak preview of this opening episode, which concerns the mysterious death of pensioner Margaret Krukowksi on a busy Newcastle Metro train at the height of rush hour.
+The latest Vera Stanhope book in the UK also formed the basis of the opening episode of VERA series four: Harbour Street concerns the mysterious death of pensioner Margaret Krukowksi on a busy Newcastle Metro train at the height of rush hour.
 It leads Vera to a quiet street in a run down seaside town, where she discovers a tight knit community living in the shadow of a long-held, explosive secret.
 There's a key rôle for Joe, too, as he struggles to maintain a professional distance when his daughter is named as key witness in the case.

-Brenda Blethyn, who plays Ann Cleeves' detective Vera Stanhope in the hit television drama series, has been talking to The Express about the show, and how much she loves playing her clever but unglamorous character: "I love Vera.
+Brenda Blethyn, who plays Ann Cleeves' detective Vera Stanhope in the hit television drama series, told The Express how much she loves playing her clever but unglamorous character: "I love Vera.
 I'd like to have her as a mate.
 I'd love to go and visit her at home.
 What would we do?
 I'd ask her where the whisky was and we'd go for a long walk together along the shore."

 Writing on the Book Oxygen website, N.J.
 Cooper said "There is no shirking of the miseries and cruelties of real life in this series, but Cleeves displays them without resorting to any graphic violence.
 She has always rendered the landscape and inhabitants of the North East of England with a quiet skill but there is a sense of expansion in the writing of Harbour Street and a confidence that make it even more appealing than its predecessors."